Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-This implies that, except for the non-standard shift in the random variable, the problem corresponds directly to a composition scheme with $\lambda_H=\frac12$, $\rho_H=1$, and $\lambda_G=-3$.
+This implies that, except for the non-standard shift in the random variable, the problem is equivalent (for first-order asymptotics) to the composition scheme $(1-u(1-\sqrt{1-z}))^{-3}$, i.e., $\rho_H=1$, $\lambda_H=\frac12$, $\lambda_G=-3$, and $\lambda_M=+\infty$ (as $M(z)=1$ is entire).
 We note in passing that in this special case, it is also possible to obtain a quite simple closed-form expression for the probability mass function, as well as the (factorial) moments, due to the explicit expressions for the involved generating functions: